cybercog/laravel-love/UPGRADING.md

 ### Reactable model methods

-- Find all `whereLikedBy` method and replace it with `whereReactedWithTypeBy`
+- Find all `whereLikedBy` method and replace it with `whereReactedByWithType`
-- Find all `whereDislikedBy` method and replace it with `whereReactedWithTypeBy`
+- Find all `whereDislikedBy` method and replace it with `whereReactedByWithType`
 - Find all `like` method and replace it with `reactTo`
 - Find all `dislike` method and replace it with `reactTo`
 - Find all `unlike` method and replace it with `unreactTo`